ProgrammePart-time, 1 year (while still at school)

-This programme is delivered two days per week (Thursdays and Fridays).
+This programme is delivered two days per week (Thursdays and Fridays 9:00am - 3:00pm).

 NZQF credits in the table below are awarded to you on completion of this programme.
 These credits contribute to achieving your NCEA qualification.

-To enrol you must be in Year 11, 12 or 13 at secondary school.
-You must also be between 16 to 19 years old and a New Zealand citizen, permanent resident, or hold a visa that allows you to be enrolled in a New Zealand secondary school.
+To enrol you must be in Year 11, 12 or 13 at a secondary school and a New Zealand citizen, permanent resident or hold a visa that allows you to be enrolled in a New Zealand secondary school.

 If English isn't your first language, you may be required to provide evidence of your English language skills.
 Refer to the Acceptable Alternatives Chart or contact us for an assessment.

 - Dual Enrolment Form PDF File: 285.3 KB

 |Unit / Achievement Standard Number||Unit Standard Title||Version No||NZQF Credits||Level 1 Credits||Level 2 Credits||Level 3 Credits|